FlorianKrull/CompilerConstructionSS2019/specification.md

 ## Build Infrastructure

 As build system (generator), use either [Meson](http://mesonbuild.com/), [CMake](https://cmake.org/), or plain Makefiles.
-Ensure dependencies between source files are modelled correctly.
+Dependencies between source files are modelled correctly to enable a short development cycle.

 *Note:* Talk to me if you want to use a different build system.